Chemotherapy is a treatment for cancer. It involves the use of drugs that target rapidly-growing cancer cells to stop or slow their growth.

 3. Interacting with people who have infections

-Some chemotherapy treatments can increase the risk of infection.
+Some chemotherapy treatments can

 There will be points during chemotherapy treatment cycles where a person’s number of white blood cells is lower than usual.
 These cells are responsible for fighting infections.